Grounds For Sculpture

-Grounds For Sculpture (GFS) is a 42 acre sculpture park and museum located in Hamilton, New Jersey.
+Grounds For Sculpture (GFS) is a 42 acre sculpture park and museum located in Hamilton Township, New Jersey.
 It is located on the former site of Trenton Speedway.
 Founded in 1992 by John Seward Johnson II, the venue is dedicated to promoting an understanding of and appreciation for contemporary sculpture by organizing exhibitions, publishing catalogues, and offering a variety of educational programs and special community events.

 In July 2000, GFS became a nonprofit organization open to the public.
 Operation revenues come from visitors, art patrons, donations, and grants.
 GFS maintains an ever changing collection of sculptures, with works by Seward Johnson and other artists.